lebigot/realtime_annotate/README.rst

 Existing annotations can also be **deleted**: the last annotation is deleted with the delete key.

 Existing annotations are displayed in the "**Next annotation**" field, so that the user can know what annotations have already been entered.
-The next annotation is *highlighted during one second*q before it scrolls down to the list of previous annotations below (and is replaced by the new next annotation, if any).
+The next annotation is *highlighted during one second* before it scrolls down to the list of previous annotations below (and is replaced by the new next annotation, if any).

 Installation and platforms
 ==========================